 The Cospas-Sarsat GEOSAR Space Segment consists of SAR instruments on board satellites in geostationary orbit.
 The SAR instruments are radio repeaters that receive distress beacon signals in the 406 - 406.1 MHz band and relay these signals to GEOLUTs for processing beacon identification and associated data.
-A description of the Cospas-Sarsat beacon signal parameters and data protocols is provided in reference document C/S T.001.
-GEOSAR instruments are flown on the following satellites.
+A description of the Cospas-Sarsat beacon signal parameters and data protocols is provided in reference documents C/S T.001 and C/S T.018.
+The series of satellites with GEOSAR instruments currently in use are shown below.